PeppeL-G/course-material/src/courses/web-development-advanced-concepts/README.md

 This website will be used to host the course material only.
 Canvas will primarily be used to:

 * Send info to you through announcements (be sure to have your global notification settings or your course notification settings enabled)
-* Organize you into lab groups and project groups (see the People page)
+* Organize you into lab groups and project groups (see the People page on Canvas)
-* Keep track of your progress in the course (passed lab assignments) (see the Modules page and the Grades page)
+* Keep track of your progress in the course (passed lab assignments) (see the Assignments page and the Grades page on Canvas)

 Read the [Study Guide](./study-guide/) for the details.